DEFRA/adp-documentation/docs/Platform-Architecture/platform-azure-services/ai-services.md

 ![Azure AI Search](../../images/logos/aisearch.png){ align=left } Azure AI Search (formerly known as "Azure Cognitive Search") provides secure information retrieval at scale over user-owned content in traditional and generative AI search applications.

-Information retrieval is foundational to any app that surfaces text and vectors.
-Common scenarios include catalog or document search, data exploration, and increasingly chat-style apps over proprietary grounding data.
-When you create a search service, you work with the following capabilities:
+Information retrieval is a foundational aspect of any application that surfaces text and vectors.
+Common use cases include catalog or document search, data exploration, and increasingly, chat-style applications over proprietary grounding data.
+When creating a search service, you’ll work with the following capabilities:

 - A search engine for vector search and full text and hybrid search over a search index
 - Rich indexing with integrated data chunking and vectorization (preview), lexical analysis for text, and optional applied AI for content extraction and transformation